-Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our and our parent companies' ability to generate cash flow and our and our parent companies' access to additional external liquidity sources.
+Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our and our parent companies' ability to generate cash flow and our parent companies' access to additional external liquidity sources.
 Our and our parent companies' ability to generate cash flow is dependent on many factors, including:

-- competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - unforeseen difficulties we may encounter in our continued introduction of our telephone services such as our ability to meet heightened customer expectations for the reliability of voice services compared to other services we provide, and our ability to meet heightened demand for installations and customer service; - our ability to sustain and grow revenues by offering video, high-speed Internet, telephone and other services, and to maintain and grow a stable customer base, particularly in the face of increasingly aggressive competition from other service providers; - our ability to obtain programming at reasonable prices or to pass programming cost increases on to our customers; - · general business conditions, economic uncertainty or slowdown; and - the effects of governmental regulation, including but not limited to local franchise authorities, on our business.
+- · competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - · difficulties in introducing and operating our telephone services, such as our ability to adequately meet customer expectations for the reliability of voice services, and our ability to adequately meet demand for installations and customer service; - · our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services, and to maintain and grow our customer base, particularly in the face of increasingly aggressive competition; - · our ability to obtain programming at reasonable prices or to adequately raise prices to offset the effects of higher programming costs; - · general business conditions, economic uncertainty or slowdown; and - · the effects of governmental regulation, including but not limited to local and state franchise authorities, on our business.

 Some of these factors are beyond our control.
-If we and our parent companies are unable to generate sufficient cash flow or access additional external liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges, or fund our and our parent companies' other liquidity and capital needs.
+If we and our parent companies are unable to generate sufficient cash flow or access additional external liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' other liquidity and capital needs.
 Although we and our parent companies have been able to raise funds through issuances of debt in the past, we may not be able to access additional sources of external liquidity on similar terms, if at all.
 We expect that cash on hand, cash flows from operating activities, and the amounts available under our credit facilities will be adequate to meet our and our parent companies' cash needs through 2008.
-We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009 and will not be sufficient to fund such needs in 2010 and beyond.
+We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
 See "Part I. Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."